 Not all protons around the electron spin contribute to the spectral diffusion processes.
 The inter-nuclear coupling of close protons is not strong enough to mix the hyperfine levels and induce the flip-flop transition.
-If in a pair of protons, the difference
+If in a pair of protons, the difference of the hyperfine couplings is much greater in absolute value than the nuclear-nuclear interaction, we call such protons strongly

-- 145 of the hyperfine couplings is much greater in absolute value than the nuclear-nuclear interaction, we call such protons strongly coupled to the electron.
-In terms of the nuclear-pair ESEEM model, the ESEEM modulation depth is close to zero.(Jeschke (2023)) In the multi-nuclear spin system, there is no analytical relation between the parameters of the hyperfine- and nuclear Hamiltonians and the probability of nuclear transitions.
-We suggested using the value of R that fits the experimentally determined values of σ as in Eqs.
-(10)-(12) (depending on the dimension).
-Such a characteristic value is called a blocking radius, - 150 R{bl} .
+- coupled to the electron.
+In terms of the nuclear-pair ESEEM model, the ESEEM modulation depth is close to zero.(Jeschke 140 (2023)) In the multi-nuclear spin system, there is no known general analytical relation between the parameters of the hyperfineand nuclear Hamiltonians and the probability of nuclear transitions.
+We suggested using the value of R that fits the experimentally determined values of σ as in Eq.
+(11).
+Such a characteristic value is called a blocking radius, R{bl} .
 It represents the region of electron-nuclear distances where protons have the strongest contribution to spectral diffusion.
-In reality, due to the anisotropy of the hyperfine and nuclear dipolar interactions, the blocking surface may be non-spherical.
-With the development of methods to analyze the behaviour of multi-nuclear spin systems, it would be possible to do more accurate structure-based predictions of the active zone in ih-RIDME.
+In reality, due to the anisotropy - of the hyperfine and nuclear dipolar interactions, the blocking surface may be non-spherical.
+With the development of methods 145 to analyze the behaviour of multi-nuclear spin systems, it would be possible to do more accurate structure based predictions of the active zone in ih-RIDME.